Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 **Sparse Vectors vs Dense Vectors**
 `Sparse`: Most of the elements are zero or default values.
 `Dense`: Those where most of the elements are non-zero or meaningufl values.

+**What is the primary difference between K-nearest neighbors (KNN) and Approximate nearest neighbors (ANN) in vector search?**

+KNN provides exact results with higher computational cost, whereas ANN provides approximate results much faster

+**What is the purpose of indexing algorithms in vector search?**

 **Vector libraries or plugings**